 You can still have a good time and curb a lot of these risks.
 A lot of it comes down to three simple things: protect, test, and talk.

-This means having vaginal, anal, or oral sex without a condom.
+This means having vaginal or anal sex without a condom.
 It makes you more likely to get HIV and other sexually transmitted diseases (STDs).
 Bodily fluids like blood and semen pass from you to your partner during sex.

 How to lower your risk: Use a condom every time.
 This will reduce your chance of getting certain STDs.
 You still can get herpes or human papillomavirus (HPV) from your partner, even if you use a condom.
 But unless you never have sex, or you’re 100% sure that your partner only has sex with you and doesn’t have an STD, condoms are your best option.